jean-petitclerc/Secret/README.md

 Credit: Amir Ghahrai for his excellent article on https://devqa.io/encrypt-decrypt-data-python/

+Purpose:

+This is a small application that you can use to store secrets, example: passwords, credit card info, whatever.
+It will be stored encrypted in the database.
+Each secret must be named.
+You can only see yours.

+Warning: I am no security expert.
+This was just coded for the fun of it.
+You are now advised!

 This is a Python/Flask application.
 Must be configured as such.

 Installation: (assuming Python 3.8 is already installed)